 The South Kent Selects Academy U-16 National team is a chance for elite level players to participate in a program that combines high-level hockey with high-level academics.
 While attending school, players receive the highest level coaching, exposure and training available and they play a AAA schedule that is not limited to the traditional 33-game prep schedule.
 The U-16 National program provides a highly competitive 50-60 game, AAA level schedule consisting of highly recruited showcases, elite tournaments and competitive, independent non-league games across the U.S. and Canada.
 Eligible to compete for the USA Hockey Tier I national championships.
 These players regularly receive attention and college commitments from some of the top Division I NCAA schools along with players being drafted into the USHL.

-Coach Hutcheon, U18 Head Coach and Assistant to the Hockey Director, started at South Kent in 2018.
-Hutcheon started as Head Coach to our U15 team and during his first year he lead his team to an incredibly successful year, with appearances at a number of high profile tournaments, including making it to the quarterfinals of the USA Hockey National Championships.
+Coach Hutcheon started at South Kent in 2018 as Head Coach to our U15 team, and during his first year he led his team to an incredibly successful season, with appearances at a number of high profile tournaments, including making it to the quarterfinals of the USA Hockey National Championships.
 From before his time with SKSA Hutcheon brings a wealth of experience in skills development to the SKSA staff, having spent the past three years at the St. Louis Blues Prospects Camp and High End Hockey.
 Since 2010, he has worked with over 100 professional and 150 NCAA hockey players in a skills development setting.

-Having spent the last nine seasons as a coach with the Neponset Valley River Rats 18U team, Hutcheon has strong relationships in the midget and college hockey ranks throughout New England.
+Prior to South Kent Hutcheon spent nine seasons as a coach with the Neponset Valley River Rats 18U team and has strong relationships in the midget and college hockey ranks throughout New England.
 He recruited and coached the River Rats U18 team to a USA Hockey Tier 1 National Championship and a Massachusetts State Championship in 2012-13.
 Hutcheon helped 33 players advance to NCAA Division I during his time as a head coach with the program.
 Hutcheon’s network also extends to the midwest, where he has served as a New England region scout for the Youngstown Phantoms of the United States Hockey League (USHL) for the past seven years.